Race to Witch Mountain

-Race to Witch Mountain is a 2009 American science fiction adventure film directed by Andy Fickman.
+Race to Witch Mountain is a 2009 American science fiction action adventure film directed by Andy Fickman.
 The film stars Dwayne Johnson alongside AnnaSophia Robb, Carla Gugino, Ciarán Hinds, Alexander Ludwig, Tom Everett Scott, and Christopher Marquette.
 A reboot of the Witch Mountain franchise, the plot revolves around Jack Bruno, a Las Vegas taxi driver, who must get extraterrestrials Seth and Sara to their spaceship on Witch Mountain before an assassin and several government agents can catch up to them.

 Race to Witch Mountain was theatrically released on March 13, 2009, in the United States, through Walt Disney Studios Motion Pictures.
-Despite receiving mixed reviews from critics, the film was a box-office success, grossing $106.4 million worldwide against a production budget of $50 million.
+Despite receiving mixed reviews from critics, the film was a modest box-office success, grossing $106.4 million worldwide against a production budget of $50 million.

 Plot

-An alien spacecraft crashes near Searchlight, Nevada, 45 miles outside of Las Vegas.
-Project Moon Dust, a secret Defense Department unit led by Henry Burke, reach the scene of the crash in black helicopters.
-Men in black seize the spaceship and search for its passengers to harness their DNA and powers.
+An alien spacecraft crashes near Searchlight, Nevada, 45 miles from Las Vegas.
+Project Moon Dust, a secret Defense Department unit led by Henry Burke, arrives in black helicopters, seizes the spacecraft and searches for its passengers to exploit their DNA and powers.

-In Vegas, former mob getaway driver Jack Bruno works as a taxi cab driver to avoid returning to jail.
-One of his passengers is failed astrophysicist Dr. Alex Friedman, who has come to Vegas to speak at a UFO convention at the Planet Hollywood hotel.
+In Las Vegas, former mob getaway driver Jack Bruno works as a taxi cab driver to avoid returning to prison.
+One passenger is failed astrophysicist Dr. Alex Friedman, who is visiting the city to speak at a UFO convention at the Planet Hollywood hotel.
+After Bruno fends off two thugs working for mob boss Andrew Wolfe, two teenagers, Sara and Seth, enter his cab and offer $15,000 to be driven to an undisclosed destination.

-After fending off two thugs who seek his services for mob boss Andrew Wolfe, Bruno finds two teenagers, Sara and Seth, in his cab.
-They offer $15,000 to drive them to an unknown destination.
-Burke's men track down the teenagers (who turn out to be the spaceship's passengers) through various discoveries such as stolen clothes, a car being burglarized, a bus heading to Las Vegas, and an ATM being deprived of all of its contents, which eventually pinpoints their location in Bruno's taxi.
-They engage Bruno in a chase.
-Mistaking the government agents for more mob thugs, he tries to evade them.
-Seth's ability to vary his molecular density, as well as Sara's telepathy and telekinesis, helps the group to escape.
+Burke's agents track the teenagers through a series of clues, eventually locating them in Bruno's taxi.
+Believing the agents to be more mob enforcers, Bruno attempts to escape.
+Seth can vary his molecular density, while Sara possesses telepathy and telekinesis, enabling the group to evade their pursuers.

-When they arrive at an abandoned house, Bruno follows them out of concern and curiosity.
-The teenagers retrieve the device they were looking for within a hidden underground laboratory, but the three are attacked by the "Siphon", an armored alien assassin.
-The Siphon pursues them until its spaceship crashes into a train and the creature is wounded.
+At an abandoned house, Bruno follows them and discovers that the teenagers are seeking a device hidden in an underground laboratory.
+They are attacked by the "Siphon", an armoured alien assassin, but escape after its spaceship crashes into a train, injuring the creature.